Kryptor uses strong, fast, and modern cryptographic algorithms.

 For the best security, I recommend randomly generating keyfiles and using them alongside a strong password.
 See Generating a Keyfile for instructions.

 If you use a keyfile and password, you are improving your security since the keyfile is an additional secret required to generate the key encryption key.
-However, you should randomly generate keyfiles and store them appropriately to gain the most benefit (e.g. on a memory stick).
+However, you should randomly generate keyfiles and store them appropriately to gain the most benefit (e.g. on an encrypted memory stick).

 By contrast, using a keyfile instead of a password is less secure than using a password since keyfiles have to be stored on disk, whereas passwords can be memorised.